trungdong/provenance-kernel-evaluation/README.md

 ## Results

-The results are reported in our [pre-print on arXiv](https://arxiv.org/abs/2010.10343).
+The results are reported in our paper: [Provenance Graph Kernels](https://arxiv.org/abs/2010.10343).

 ## Setting up and running the pipeline